cathy810218/My-Notes/UNUserNotifications.md

 3. UNNotificationServiceExtension
 4. UNNotificationContentExtension

+Add new notifications targets to continue the below steps.

 * ### UNNotification Attachment
 Apple now supports audio, video, and image/gif to be attached in a notification.
 With 3D touch on the notification, user will be able to see the full-size of the attachment.